-Drooping stems are most often the first symptom of underwatering and is often compounded by low humidity.
+Drooping stems are most often the first symptom of underwatering and are often compounded by low humidity.

 The alocasia is losing too much moisture from the leaves and cannot draw up enough moisture at the roots which causes the stems to droop.

-Whilst the alocasia need the top inch of soil to dry between each bout of watering (to prevent root rot) this should allow for some moisture around the deeper roots of the alocasia.
+Whilst the alocasia needs the top inch of soil to dry between each bout of watering (to prevent root rot) this should allow for some moisture around the deeper roots of the alocasia.

 If the soil dries out off much then drooping is one of the first signs of drought stress.
 The humidity also needs to ideally be above 40% to prevent drooping.

 However drooping stems can also be caused by not enough bright light or because the alocasia is leaning towards the strongest source of light.

 How to Revive Drooping Alocasia

 If the soil feels dry then give the soil a good soak.
 Ideally, place the alocasia in a basin of lukewarm water for 10 minutes or so, with the root ball submerged to allow the soil to properly absorb the moisture.